connexcs/docs/docs/setup/settings/dns.md

     ![alt text][dns]

-2. Enter the **Domain** name.
+2. Enter the desired **Domain** for your company.
-3. **(TLD) Top Level Domain** is set to sip.direct.
+3. The **(TLD) Top Level Domain** `sip.direct` will be used to create .
-4. Check the records against the server IP
+4. Check the records against the server IP.
+5. Select the distribution method with either "A Record' or 'SRV' tiers.
-5. Setup **Anycast Mirroring** if desired
+6. Select **Anycast Mirroring** if desired.
 7. Click **`Save`**.

+Example:
+ABCtelco.com is the company
+The DNS then becomes abctelco.sip.direct
+SEtup the CNAME for sip.abctelco.com to point to abctelco.sip.direct, with TTL of 3600 (seconds) When a call comes in for sip.abctelco.com, it will be forwarded to the sip.direct address, and all calls for the next hour will be forwarded to this address without doing the lookup

-### A records
+### Distribution methods

-An `A` record is the most common record in DNS and simply points a domain such as `abc.com` to `13.224.230.90`.
-When selecting multiple `A` records they are offered to the client performing the query in a round-robin fashion.
-This is the simplest form of load balancing.
++ **A records**: The `A` record (point a domain such as `abc.com` to `13.224.230.90`) is the most common record in DNS and simply.
+Select multiple `A` records to set a round-robin DNS query.
+This is the simplest form of load-balancing.

-### SRV records
-Unlike `A` records `SRV` records send all the possible options including weights and tiers to the SIP client.
-The SIP client can then make an informed decision about how which servers to try and in which order.
-ConnexCS keeps things simple, does not offer weight's and allows 3 tiers.
++ **SRV records**: Unlike `A` records, `SRV` records send all the possible options to the SIP client.
+The SIP client can then make an informed decision about which servers to try and in which order.
+ConnexCS allows 3 tiers of SRV records.

 ### AnyEdge Mirroring
 To make best use of DNS records they should be aware of what is happening on servers which they serve, with AnyEdge Mirroring the SRV Tier will match